THE LETTING GO is a participatory art practice, which uses bloodline tattooing as part of a holistic, ritualised experience.

 Day 1, Gabi’s Letting Go, 2015

-• No tattoo experience is required (it hurts much less than you think)
+• No tattoo experience is required (most have reported that the pain is less than expected).

 • Universal safety tattooing precautions are followed, using sterile equipment, supplies and lotions.

-• Stellmach’s Text-Tattoos eschew adornment and are intentionally kept simple.
+• Stellmach’s Text-Tattoos avoid adornment and are intentionally kept simple.

-• The word disappears: the wound will heal and fade across 1 week to 9 months, dependent on several factors including our care and how our skin responds to a cut.
+• The word should disappear: the wound will heal and fade across 1 week to 9 months, dependent on several factors including your care and how our skin responds to a cut.
+In rare cases, the word may faintly recur from time to time.

-• Participation is not permitted in cases of pregnancy, psychiatric illness or certain medical conditions where wounds are to be avoided (i.e: diabetes, epilepsy, hemophilia, cardiac insufficiency, HIV, Hepatitis C, organ or blood-thinning medication recipient)
+• Participation is not permitted in cases of pregnancy, psychiatric illness or certain medical conditions where wounds are to be avoided (i.e: diabetes, epilepsy, hemophilia, cardiac insufficiency, HIV, Hepatitis C, organ or blood-thinning medication recipient), unless your Medical Practitioner refers you.

 The Letting Go: Selfie by Philip, Day 6, Trümmer, Berlin, 2014